 - A history of spontaneous preterm labour.

 - Preterm, prelabour rupture of the membranes.

 - Previous spontaneous rupture of the membranes or labour before 34 weeks.

 - Previous late miscarriage between 16 and 24 weeks.

 - Vaginal bleeding after 14 weeks.

 - A variant in the shape of your uterus.

 - Multiple pregnancy, twins/ triplets/quads etc.

-- Increased fluid around the baby (Polyhydramnios).
+- Increased fluid around the baby (polyhydramnios).

 - Intrauterine adhesions (Asherman's syndrome).

-- Surgery to the cervix (Tachelectomy).
+- Surgery to the cervix (tachelectomy).

 - An IVF pregnancy.

-- One LLETZ procedure
+- One LLETZ procedure.

-- One cone biopsy
+- One cone biopsy.

 - An infection.

-Or if you are a smoker.
+- If you are a smoker.